 More so than in most other industries, firms in the healthcare industry consist of a wide array of ownership and organizational structures.
-In health care, there are three main types organizations (adapted from the American Institute of Certified Public Accountants Audit and Accounting Guide Health Care Organiza-tions, 2015):
+In health care there are four main types of organizations (adapted from the American Institute of Certified Public Accountants Audit and Accounting Guide, Health Care Organizations, 2009):

 - Not-for-profit, business-oriented organizations

 - For-profit healthcare entities

-- Investor-owned
+- Investor owned

 - Professional corporations/professional associations

 - Sole proprietorships

 - Limited partnerships

 - Limited liability partnerships/limited liability companies

-- Governmental healthcare organizations
+- Governmental HCOs

+- Non-governmental, nonprofit HCOs

-These three main types of firms differ in terms of ownership structure.
+These four main types of firms differ in terms of ownership structure.
 Additionally, different HCOs require slightly different sets of financial statements.